 Throughout my professional experience I’ve studied gender and masculinity, and in various parts of my life I’ve seen firsthand the consequences of hegemonic masculinity.
 Things like isolation, bravado, violence and misogyny.
 Because of this, I believe that young men like me play a unique role in expanding boys’ definitions of manhood.
 If we allow boys to be more connected and nurturing is a critical step towards improving the mental health of boys and men, as well as ending violence against women.
 This doesn’t mean undermining boys’ masculine identities.
 It means expanding their definitions of manhood.

-The premise of this podcast is that boys have inner lives—personal, emotional experiences that are often hidden from view—and that if adults are going to play an effective role in boys’ lives, they need to better understand those experiences and how they are expressed.
+The premise of Breaking the Boy Code is that boys have inner lives—personal, emotional experiences that are often hidden from view—and that if adults are going to play an effective role in boys’ lives, they need to better understand those experiences and how they are expressed.
 I’m currently producing the first season of the podcast: five episodes, each centred on a different boy’s experience and interwoven with the perspectives of experts and leaders in progressive masculinity.

 The podcast originated as a Tumblr blog in which I recorded quotes and multimedia related to masculinity and boyhood.
 That project is ongoing and is as useful for me as an archive as it is for other people to follow.